 The carrying amount of the receivables approximate its fair value.
 Other receivables are denominated in US Dollar.
 The maximum exposure to credit risk at the reporting date is the fair value of each class of receivable mentioned above.
-As of 30 June 2022, none of the receivables were past due or impaired
+As of 30 June 2023, the directors made an ECL assessment and no provision has been provided as it was immaterial.